fddiferd/template-backend/README.md

 1. **Missing GCP Billing Account ID**:
    - Ensure your billing account ID is correct in `.env`
    - Verify you have billing admin permissions
+   - Run `gcloud billing accounts list` to see available billing accounts

 2. **Permission Issues**:
    - Run `gcloud auth login` to authenticate